DAY 1: An Inside Look at Anxiety in Cambridge High School

-“I do feel there is judgment from AP class people to people who don’t take AP,” Malhotra said.
-“And I don’t think people should be judged or be judgmental by what classes they take, so I’ve hung onto that and not really given too much thought about it.”
+“I do feel there is a judgment from AP class people to people who don’t take AP,” Malhotra said.
+“And I don’t think people should be judged or be judgmental by what classes they take, so I’ve hung onto that and not really given too much thought to it.”

 Schuler said students want to distinguish themselves from others and take APs so they’re not in the “other classes.”

 “I think it’s a tsunami,” said Schuler.
 “Once somebody takes it [AP], the neighbor wants to take it, and then another neighbor wants to, and then the whole subdivision is taking AP.”

 Some teachers said this attitude shift regarding AP classes has a positive side, as it leads more students to challenge themselves and gives them more insight and knowledge.

 However, the same teachers said they’ve seen many negatives from the change, including stress, anxiety and shame.